joshmaxsilverman/joshmaxsilverman.github.io/_posts/2024-10-14-peloton-leaderboard-fiddler.md

 ---
 layout: post
-published: false
+published: true
-title:
+title: Peloton leaderboard
-date: 2018/04/21
+date: 2024/10/14
-subtitle:
+subtitle: How great will you be if you're average in the middle?
-tags:
+tags: statistics
 ---

 >**Question**: